Venice: The Series: Creation and development

 Crystal Chappell played Olivia Spencer on the long-running CBS daytime drama, Guiding Light, from 1999 until the September 18, 2009 network ending.
 She won a Daytime Emmy Award for Outstanding Supporting Actress in a Daytime Drama for her work as Olivia in 2002 and was nominated again in the same category in 2005 and 2006.
 In 2007, she earned her first nomination in the Outstanding Lead Actress category and her second in 2010.

-In 2009, after Guiding Light was cancelled, Chappell, with help from her writing partner and co-producer Kim Turrisi, decided to create Venice: The Series, based around the popular romance between her character, Olivia Spencer, and co-star Jessica Leccia's character, Natalia Rivera Aitoro, also known by the portmanteau "Otalia".
+In 2009, after Guiding Light was cancelled, Chappell, with help from her writing partner and co-producer Kim Turrisi, decided to create Venice: The Series drawing inspiration from the popular romance between her Guiding Light character, Olivia Spencer, and GL co-star Jessica Leccia's character, Natalia Rivera Aitoro, also known by the portmanteau "Otalia".
 However, for copyright reasons, the names of the two actresses' characters are changed, and there is no official connection to Guiding Light.

 Although Chappell's character in the show is an openly gay woman, the show is not a "gay web series" but rather a show that "embodies all kinds of people, with all kinds of issues".

 Chappell heavily publicized the series through the social networking sites Twitter and Facebook.